alibaba/Route/README.md

 ## Introduction
 PyTorch implementation for *ROUTE: Robust Multitask Tuning and Collaboration for Text-to-SQL*.

-Code and data will be released soon!
+ROUTE's model weights and MSFT data are in the process of applying for open source permissions.